ThePaavero/reddit-user-avatars/README.md

-# Reddit User Stalk (Chrome extension)
+# Reddit User Avatars (Chrome extension)
-Adds a small button next to a user link.
-Click the link to see what subreddits the user is active in.
+Add visual cues to reddit usernames in the comments section